Tashu068/Wordpress-website-deployment-terraform/README.md

+# Make sure you have terraform and docker installed in your ec2 instance

 # Wordpress-website-deployment-terraform
 Create a Terraform script to deploy a VM.
 The VM should be in public subnet.
 #please follow main.tf